mbabynames search ✿

 Saint Alexander

-"noble and strong" (Saint) meets "defender of the people" (Alexander).
+"holy one" (Saint) meets "defender of the people" (Alexander).
 The combination reads as complete.
 Neither name overshadows the other.
 Saint ends firm; Alexander opens soft.
 The contrast makes the transition feel natural.

 Saint Oliver